ofiwg/libfabric/man/fi_domain.3.md

   when the page tables referencing a registered memory region may have been updated.

+*FI_MR_RMA_EVENT*
+: Indicates that the memory regions associated with completion counters must be explicitly enabled after being bound to any counter.

 *FI_MR_UNSPEC*
 : Defined for compatibility -- library versions 1.4 and earlier.
 Setting mr_mode to 0 indicates that FI_MR_BASIC or FI_MR_SCALABLE are requested